LuZDPUMC/LUAD-paper-code/README.md

 🔴 05.
 Visualization of hub genes
 Imported a list of hub genes and visualized their expression using:Violin plots (distribution across cell types/clusters).Feature plots (spatial expression on t-SNE).Dot plots (expression and percentage of expressing cells).

+# LUAD_singlecell_CellChat.R
+This code utilizes the CellChat package to systematically construct and analyze cell-cell communication networks from single-cell transcriptomic data.
+First, it imports and preprocesses the expression matrix and cell annotation data to create a CellChat object, then filters ligand-receptor pairs related to secreted signaling pathways using the human ligand-receptor database.
+Next, it identifies overexpressed genes and corresponding ligand-receptor interactions, computes communication probabilities between different cell groups, filters out low-frequency communications, and constructs the cell communication network.
+Subsequently, various visualization methods are employed to display the structure and strength of the communication network, while integrating core gene screening to deeply analyze key communication molecules.
+Finally, using a specific signaling pathway (e.g., SPP1) as an example, the code reveals detailed communication patterns, signaling roles, and ligand-receptor contributions within the pathway, providing a comprehensive and intuitive framework for functional analysis of cell-cell communication.